OpenChartProject/OpenChart/OpenChart/src/Formats/README.md

 Say we want to add support for a file format called `Foo`.
 We need three things:

 - A class that can store the data from a .foo file. (`FooChart`)
-- A class that can read and write `FooChart` objects to/from a .foo file. (`FooLoader`)
+- A class that can read and write `FooChart` objects to/from a .foo file. (`FooFileHandler`)
 - A class that can convert a `FooChart` into a `Chart` and vice versa. (`FooConverter`)

 ### Conversion Pipeline

 ```
-import: .foo file ---> FooLoader    ---> FooChart ---> FooConverter ---> Chart
+import: .foo file ---> FooFileHandler    ---> FooChart ---> FooConverter ---> Chart
-export: Chart     ---> FooConverter ---> FooChart ---> FooLoader    ---> .foo file
+export: Chart     ---> FooConverter ---> FooChart ---> FooFileHandler    ---> .foo file
 ```

 Note: for the OpenChart file format, the process is simplified since the conversion step is unnecessary.